Juerd/ESP-WiFiSettings/README.md

 The library generates a random password to protect the portal with, but it's only secured if you choose to do so by checking a checkbox.
-Of course, the user can also pick their own password.
-"Hard coding" the password in your program is a bad practice, and not supported.
+Of course, the user can configure pick their own password.

 The configuration is stored in files in the SPIFFS (SPI Flash FileSystem), that are dumped in the root directory of the filesystem.
 Debug output